WebOrigami/docs/src/content/cli/builtins.md

 The `mapFn` mapping function is typically a JavaScript function, but can be any graph [variant](/core/variants.html).
 For example, you can use a second [graph as a map](/cli/intro.html#use-a-graph-as-a-map).

 `map` works on all levels of a graph.
-If you only want to transform the top-level values in a graph, see [shallowMap](#shallowMap).
+If you only want to transform the top-level values in a graph, see [map](#map).

 <a name="mapKeys"></a>